Frenchitas/Frenchitas/README.md

 I'm passionate about creating innovative web experiences and continuously exploring the ever-evolving world of Full Stack development.

 🦷 I am a dentist since 2007, with over 15 years of experience in the healthcare field.
-💻 Since 2022, I have been expanding my skill set by pursuing a Master's degree in Full Stack Development at ConquerBlocks Academy, specializing in WordPress development.
+💻 Since 2022, I have been expanding my skill set by pursuing a Master's degree in Full Stack Development at Conquer Blocks Academy, specializing in WordPress development.

 ✨ I create custom-tailored **WordPress** websites for individuals and businesses, combining functionality with clean, user-friendly design.